Respecting Nature on Your Hot Springs Visit

 They cling to the body (including clothing left next to the pools) and proceed to bite the skin in an unsuccessful attempt to lay eggs.
 The bites leave itchy red sores behind that usually heal completely after a couple weeks.
 It is highly advisable to use itch relief cream and avoid itching the bites.
 The human immune system kills off the eggs before they can hatch and eventually builds up enough immunity to kill off the mites themselves.

-Beyond the Steam: A Ripple Effect of Sustainability
+A Ripple Effect of Sustainability

 Our efforts to protect hot springs extend beyond the immediate vicinity.
-Sustainable travel choices throughout your journey minimize your overall environmental footprint:
+Sustainable travel choices throughout your journey minimize your overall environmental footprint

 Opt for eco-friendly transportation: Choose walking, cycling, or public transportation whenever possible.
 If driving is necessary, consider carpooling or opting for fuel-efficient vehicles.